zkcrypto/bellman/README.md

 # bellman "Community edition"

 Originally developed for ZCash, with extensions from us to make it a little more pleasant.
 Uses our "community edition" pairing for Ethereum's BN256 curve.
+Now published as `bellman_ce` on `crate.io` to allow ease of use.

 ## License